borispovod/crypti-dapps-docs/CreateBaseDApp.md

 Done (Dapp id is 16595324874141671114)
 ```

-So, it's all, if you choosen "Yes" in autolaunch, you can launch dapp just now:
+Upon successful completion, the **crypti-cli** will return the DApp's unique id, in this case: **16595324874141671114**.

+If you answered **Yes** to autolaunch the DApp, then you can launch it by starting Crypti, using the following command:

 ```sh
 node app.js
 ```

-Once Crypti loadded, you will see that your dapp launched.
-To check just open in your browser this link and replace dapp id with your dapp id: [http://localhost:7040/api/dapps/<dappid>/hello](http://localhost:7040/api/dapps/<dappid>/hello)
+Once Crypti has loaded, your DApp should have launched.
+To verify this, simply open your browser with the following link: [http://localhost:7040/api/dapps/[dappid]/hello](http://localhost:7040/api/dapps/[dappid]/hello), replacing **[dappid]** with your DApp's own unique identifier.

 All done!
-In next tutorial i will describe how to work with Crypti toolkit and how to make new messaging dapp.
+In the next tutorial, we describe how to make a new Messaging DApp using Crypti's DApp Toolkit.